TobikoData/sqlmesh/docs/api/notebook.md

   --forward-only        Create a plan for forward-only changes.
   --no-prompts          Disables interactive prompts for the backfill time
                         range.
-Please note that if this flag is set and there are uncategorized changes the plan creation will fail.
+Please note that if this flag is set and there are uncategorized changes, plan creation will fail.
   --auto-apply          Automatically applies the new plan after creation.
 ```